 Understanding delegated Aboriginal agencies

-If a social worker contacts you or visits your home to ask questions about your family, he or she may be working for a delegated agency.
+If a social worker contacts you or visits your home to ask questions about your family, they may be working for a delegated agency.
 Delegated agencies are a part of the Ministry of Children and Family Development.

-Important: If a social worker from the ministry (or an Aboriginal delegated agency) contacts you or visits your home, you have the right to get legal advice.
+Important: If a social worker from the ministry contacts you or visits your home, you have the right to get legal advice.
 If the social worker's concerns are very serious, they may take your child from your home.
 Call Legal Aid immediately to find out of you qualify for a free lawyer.

 604-408-2172 (Greater Vancouver)